11 Reasons Your Portable AC Fills with Water Too Quickly

 As I said earlier, required airflow needs to be maintained through evaporator coils.
 If airflow is less than required, ice will develop that will melt continuously and fill up water tray repeatedly.

-Clean debris and dirt carefully, with a suitable brush, in gentle upward and downward motion.
-Then you could either use a solution like warm water and detergent or dish washer liquid to clean your portable AC coils.
+Clean debris and dirt carefully, with a suitable brush, in a gentle upward and downward motion.
+Then you could either use a solution like warm water and detergent or dishwasher liquid to clean your portable AC coils.

 9. Less Condensate Pan Capacity